jacksonspindle/xenotech.ai_v3/README.md

 `npm install`
 `npm start`

-This is a draft of the xenotech.ai website using a shoe customizer on the landing page.
+This is a draft of the xenotech.ai website using a shoe color customizer on the landing page.

 ### Stack